OCA/account-invoicing/partner_invoicing_mode/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This is a base module for implementing different invoicing mode for customers.
-It adds a selection field invoicing_mode in the Accounting tab of the partner with a default value (Odoo standard invoicing mode).
+It adds a selection field invoicing_mode in the Invoicing tab (if enterprise account_accountant is installed -> Accounting tab) of the partner with a default value (Odoo standard invoicing mode).

 It can be used on its own to generate automatically (e.g.: each day) the invoices for standard invoicing mode.